-Welcome to the website for the Parks Highway Bridge Replacement: Montana Creek and Sheep Creek Project.
+Welcome to the website for the Parks Highway Bridge Replacement: Montana, Sheep and Goose Creeks project.

 The Alaska Department of Transportation and Public Facilities’ (DOT&PF) Parks Highway Bridge Replacement project will reconstruct bridges at Montana Creek (Bridge 215) and Sheep Creek (Bridge 213) because they have structural deficiencies and do not meet current standards.
 The bridges are on the Parks Highway between MP 87 and 97 wholly within the Matanuska-Susitna Borough (MSB).
 If no improvements were made to the highway’s bridge crossings of Sheep and Montana creeks, weight restrictions may need to be established at these bridges in the future.
 Such restrictions would become problematic for heavy hauling commercial transporters and suppress retail, commercial, and industrial commerce within the State.
 DOT&PF has determined that full replacement of the bridges is needed to maintain safety and continued use of the highway.

 In addition, the DOT&PF will be replacing a series of culverts at Goose Creek with a bridge structure that meets current structural and high water flow requirements.
 The culverts are beyond their design live and need replacement.
 The stream crossing is at located on the Parks Highway at Milepost 93.5.

 The Sheep Creek bridge is located at approximately MP 88 of the Parks Highway.